googleprojectzero/p0tools/CoreAudioFuzz/README.md

 ## Usage

 ### Running the Fuzzing Harness
+- `unzip` the provided `corpus.zip` file to use high-quality input samples generated during the research
-- The provided `run.sh` script will run the freshly built `coreaudiofuzzer` with my fuzzing harness and function hooks applied
+- The provided `run.sh` script will run the freshly built `coreaudiofuzzer` with my fuzzing harness, corpus, and function hooks applied
 ```
 ./run.sh
 ```